 Anxiety has become such a common problem in our world that it seems difficult to find someone who has never struggled with it.
-In 2010, more than 80% of people in America were prescribed antidepressants.1 This means significantly more Americans have access to antidepressants than not, yet we are still one of the most depressed countries in the world.
+In his book My Name is Hope, John Mark Comer states, “Staggering numbers of modern Americans fight anxiety and depression on a daily basis.
+In 2010, there were 253 million prescriptions for antidepressants in the U.S. alone.
+That's in a nation of 311 million people.”1 This means significantly more Americans have access to antidepressants than not, yet we are still one of the most depressed countries in the world.
 There are staggering statistics about anxiety and depression rates increasing rapidly in our modern world due to isolation, social media, lack of overall health, and more.
 However, this is not a new form of suffering by any means.

 Read Psalm 88